Shubham281220/Rufus-Web-Data-Extraction-Tool-for-LLMs/README.md

 5. **Rate Limiting**:
    - To prevent hitting websites too aggressively, implement rate limiting to avoid being blocked.
-   - You can add delays or random intervals between requests.
+   - Can add delays or random intervals between requests.

 6. **Headless Browser Configuration**:
    - If you'd like to see the scraping process visually, you can disable the headless mode (i.e., open the browser window during scraping).